Catchment Conservation Alliance - Great Barrier Reef Initiative Site #15

 Project Information:

-Catchment Conservation Alliance - Great Barrier Reef Initiative Site #15 is an Avoided Clearing of Native Regrowth project located approximately 15km west of Mount Perry in the inland Burnett region of Queensland.
-Registered in November 2020, the project originally covered 1341.27 hectares, though a variation in July 2021 saw some specific areas removed from the project boundary.
-The project avoids greenhouse gas emissions by ceasing the historical clearing of native forest, choosing instead to protect it over a 25-year permanence period.
+Catchment Conservation Alliance - Great Barrier Reef Initiative Site #15 is an avoided clearing of native regrowth project located approximately 15km west of Mount Perry in the North Burnett region of Queensland.
+It was registered in November 2020 and covers 1,341.27ha, following a variation in July 2021 where some areas were removed from the initial project scope.